eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Supply Chain Disruption Notifications KIT/page_software-development-view.md

 authenticate itself, verify the identity of the requesting party and decide whether to authorize the request.

 ![Architecture Sketch](res/PURIS-R2408-architecture-sketch.png)
+_Figure 1: High-level architecture of the notification exchange in the Catena-X dataspace_

 From conceptual point of view the system consists of different building blocks.
 These building blocks in the following diagram show which participant deploys which components.
 Identification and Access Management is omitted for simplicity reasons.

 ![System Architecture](res/PURIS-R2408-system-architecture%20sketch.png)
+_Figure 2: Whitebox view on a PURIS system_

 ## Policies